 Napkins and paper towels: Discouraged because of what they may have absorbed.
 Consider composting.

-Pizza boxes: Too much grease.
-While some compost enthusiasts steer clear of adding pizza box cardboard to their pile, others report no problems.
-It's that or the trash.
+enthusiasts steer clear of adding pizza box cardboard to their pile,

 Plastic bags and plastic wrap: If possible, clean and reuse the bags.
 Make sure neither gets into the environment.